-Since our co-founder Eric Ries published The Lean Startup in 2011, organizations around the globe have been applying Lean Startup methodology to an ever-growing number and variety of business challenges.
-Here at Lean Startup Co., we’ve helped thousands of clients spanning numerous industries and geographies who represent just a fraction of organizations using Lean Startup.
+Since our co-founder Eric Ries published The Lean Startup in 2011, organizations around the globe have been applying The Lean Startup methodology to an ever-growing number and variety of business challenges.
+Here at Lean Startup Co., we’ve helped thousands of clients spanning numerous industries and geographies who represent just a fraction of organizations using The Lean Startup.

 Despite those numbers, the Lean Startup method is clearly not the answer to every business problem.
 So how do leaders know when it’s appropriate to deploy it?
 How do they determine which situations and parts of their businesses would benefit from using it?
-We’ve seen that the vast majority of organizations use one of the two following models, or a combination of both, to answer these questions and guide their thinking about how and when to use Lean Startup.
+We’ve seen that the vast majority of organizations use one of the two following models, or a combination of both, to answer these questions and guide their thinking about how and when to use The Lean Startup.

 The Horizon Model

 The first model, commonly known as the three horizons innovation model, was originally published in The Alchemy of Growth (2000) by Mehrdad Baghai, Stephen Coley and David White.

 In this model, innovation horizons 1, 2 and 3 are differentiated as follows:

 - Horizon 1 ideas provide continuous innovation to a company’s existing business model and core capabilities in the short-term.